May 68: Legacy

 May 1968 is an important reference point in French politics, representing for some the possibility of liberation and for others the dangers of anarchy.
 For some, May 1968 meant the end of traditional collective action and the beginning of a new era to be dominated mainly by the so-called new social movements.

-Someone who took part in or supported this period of unrest is referred to as soixante-huitard (literally a "68-er") — a term, derived from the French for "68", which has also entered the English language.
+Someone who took part in or supported this period of unrest is known as a soixante-huitard (a "68-er").